-Contact details for the Valuation Office Agency, HMRC:
+Contact details for the Valuation Office Agency: Web: voa.gov.uk Tel: 03000 501501

-Web: www.voa.gov.uk Call: 03000 501 501

-If removed, you will not have to pay Council Tax until it is reinstated in the Valuation List.
+If removed, you will not have to pay council tax until it is reinstated in the valuation list.

-If a property is removed from the Valuation List, when it is ready to be reinstated it will be treated as new and therefore may be in a different council tax band.
+If a property is removed from the valuation list, when it is ready to be reinstated it will be treated as new and therefore may be in a different council tax band.